george-probably/probably.blog/Weblog/Posts/2025/01/25 - Im Tired.md

 > I have a few islands of thought that I can’t elegantly bridge right now, so I am offering them here in their raw form.

----

-I'm Tired.
-Tired of pretending I'm okay.
-It's not just that I'm unhappy, it's that I'm not sure if I even have the capacity for genuine long-term happiness.
-I have happy moments, but the higher the high, the deeper the crash.

-Do I deserve the friends I have?
-That's the question I ultimately find myself coming back to.
-Deep down, known only to themselves, is there a part of them which feels that they'd be even the slightest bit happier without me around?

----

 I'm Tired.
 Tired of caring.
 I often think about how much easier it would be to be less moral person, that I'd easily be rich.
 Let's be honest, scam call centers clearly aren't struggling financially.
 Maybe I'd pump-and-dump a cryptocurrency.
 Hell, I could go really far off the deep end and do some black-hat hacking.

 The reason I don't do any of these things is that I find it hard enough to sleep at night as it is.
 I don't need the added weight of knowing someone trusted me and I abused that trust.